Euraxluo/watchlog/README.md

 - `reg`: A regular expression used to parse the log file.
 - `url`: The URL to send the parsed logs to.
 - `latest`: Start monitoring from the latest logs.
+- `enable`: Indicates that this configuration will be enabled, which defaults to true.
 - `headers`: A dictionary of headers to include in the HTTP POST request.
 - `auth`: A dictionary with `username` and `password` keys for basic authentication.
+- `check`: if open check ,it will loop check the config file
+- `check_interval`: circle check interval time(s)

 Once you have created the configuration file, you can start monitoring the log file by calling the `start()` function from the `watchlog` module:

 ```python
 import asyncio
 from watchlog import start

 loop = asyncio.get_event_loop()
 loop.run_until_complete(start('path/to/config.json'))
 ```

 You can also use we provide small scripts

 ```bash
 watchlog path/to/config/file
 ```

 This will start monitoring the log file specified in the configuration file and sending parsed logs to the specified URL using HTTP POST requests.

 ## example

 example use zinc_observe as log search_engine,Illustrates the use of the process

 ```